dbursztynowski/5g-taskforce/looptest/README.md

     ```

   - restart all pods of the stateful set `prometheus-k83` - use one of the two options below
-    - option 1: rollout restart of the stateful set
+    - option 1: rollout restart of the stateful set (more general solution)

     ```
     $ kubectl -n monitoring rollout restart statefulset/prometheus-k8s